atfrank/PyShifts/README.md

 # Pyshifts
-Pyshifts: A Pymol Plugin to Chemical Shift-Based Analysis of Biomolecular Ensembles
+Pyshifts: A Pymol Plugin for Chemical Shift-Based Analysis of Biomolecular Ensembles

 ## Installation
 Pyshifts is a plugin in PyMOL.
 Tested on Pymol >= v2.0 and Python3.
 Should work with Pymol < v2.0.